 There are some questions whose answers we as a species will never truly know; is the universe made of tiny little strings?
 Did we really land on the Moon?
 Why won’t Abhishek Bachchan give up acting?
 Questions, that for time immemorial have eluded some of the most brilliant men (and women).
-Well, today I think we’ve found the answer to one of the great riddles of life, a question we’ve been asking ourselves and random strangers we met at Chapel Road for decades, what is Mumbai’s biggest burger?
+Well, today I think we’ve found the answer to one of the great riddles of life, a question we’ve been asking ourselves and random strangers we meet for decades, what is Mumbai’s biggest burger?

 The answer, we have strong reason to suspect, comes from Howra, that’s been serving up weird and wonderful burgers out of their small stall in Breach Candy for years now.
 Their newest location is a small kitchen on Hill Road in Bandra that only does delivery.
 The item in question is their gargantuan, three patty, beef monster that’s so huge it needs a stick to support its own weight, a bit like our editor Rohan.
 They call it the Godfather, and unlike revenge, it’s a dish best served warm.